kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 Finally, we can delete an autoscaler using `kubectl delete hpa`.

 In addition, there is a special `kubectl autoscale` command for easy creation of a Horizontal Pod Autoscaler.
-For instance, executing `kubectl autoscale rc foo --min=2 --max=5 --cpu-percent=80` will create an autoscaler for replication controller *foo*, with target CPU utilization set to `80%` and the number of replicas between 2 and 5.
+For instance, executing `kubectl autoscale rs foo --min=2 --max=5 --cpu-percent=80` will create an autoscaler for replication set *foo*, with target CPU utilization set to `80%` and the number of replicas between 2 and 5.
 The detailed documentation of `kubectl autoscale` can be found [here](/docs/reference/generated/kubectl/kubectl-commands/#autoscale).